MRYingLEE/Stock.AI/trading-by-cheating/README.md

 L/S: Long/Short.
 We may short the name.

 L/N: Long/Neutral.
 We may long or neutral.

+Later, I tried some complicated rules and they can improve the performance greatly.
+But the optimal strategy is based on the cheating.

 # The multiclass multification by deep learning and XGBoost failed